YerramSaiKiran777/Bank-Loan-Analysis/README.md

 - Created a comprehensive schema and imported dataset seamlessly into it.
 - Analysed loan_status field to find the good loans and bad loans percentage.
 - Examined:
-        -- issue-date field to find the monthly trend of loan lending’s -- purpose field to identify the purpose with highest no of loans taken -- subgrade field to find the most risk associated category of loans issued.
+        -- issue-date field to find the monthly trend of loan lending’s <br>
+        -- purpose field to identify the purpose with highest no of loans taken -- subgrade field to find the most risk associated category of loans issued.
 - Implemented SQL concepts such as: